Running B2B Market Research? 26 Questions to Ask Sales Reps

 18. Who was the worst partner to work with?

 You can avoid them too!

-19. Did clients view the salesperson’s former company as a high cost solution?
+19. Did B2B customers view the salesperson’s former company as a high-cost solution?

 20. What pricing structures appeared to resonate the best with clients?